-- 3. It is the responsibility of the parents or legal guardians to provide supervision for their student(s) while walking to, from, or waiting at the designated bus stop, or while walking to and from school if they reside in the designated non-transported area.
-Parents and legal guardians are responsible for identifying the appropriate walking route from home to school or the bus stop. - 4.
-Parents and legal guardians are expected to have their student(s) at the assigned bus stop five (5) minutes before the scheduled arrival time of the bus in the morning.
-Traffic volume or accidents beyond the control of the Transportation Department may affect the bus schedule.
-Please allow a window of time for the bus to arrive. - 5.
-Prekindergarten and kindergarten students must be met at the bus stop at the end of the school day by a parent or legal guardian or care provider who has been identified on the student's emergency contact list.
-In the event an authorized adult or appropriately aged sibling is not at the bus stop, the prekindergarten or kindergarten student will be returned to the school.
-Repeated occurrences of no one meeting a prekindergarten or kindergarten student at the bus stop may result in suspension of bus services, pending a meeting with the parents or legal guardians. - 6.
-Parents and legal guardians are liable for damage caused by their student(s) to the property of others, including the school vehicle. - 7.
-Parents and legal guardians are not authorized to board the school vehicle at the bus stop.
-If parents or legal guardians have a concern regarding their student's transportation, they should contact their school or the Transportation Department. - Parents and legal guardians should learn their student's bus number for safety and security purposes and to expedite assistance when contacting the school or Transportation Department. - 9.
-Parents and legal guardians are expected to check local radio stations and television broadcasts, as well as the WCPS web page and other WCPS social media outlets, for announcements of a delayed opening, closing or early dismissal of schools.
-Parents and legal guardians can also elect to receive notice of a delayed opening, early dismissal, or school closure via email, voicemail, text message, or push notification directly from WCPS's mass notification system.
+- Parents should notify their student's school immediately of a change of address or to request a change in transportation.
+Complete a Transportation Location Change Form (TLC) for bus stop location changes other than your student's home address. - 2.
+It is the responsibility of the parent or guardian to provide supervision for their student(s) while walking to, from, or waiting at the designated bus stop, or while walking to and from school if they reside in the designated non-transported area.
+Parents are responsible for identifying the appropriate walk route from home to school or to the bus stop. - 3.
+Parents are expected to have students at the assigned bus stop five (5) minutes before the scheduled arrival time of the bus in the morning.
+Traffic volume or accidents, beyond the control of the Transportation Department, may affect the bus schedule.
+Please allow a window of time for the bus to arrive.
+For information regarding a late bus, please call 301-766-2903. - 4.
+Pre-K and Kindergarten students must be met at the bus stop at the end of the school day by a parent, guardian, or care provider who has been identified on the student's emergency contact list.
+In the event that an authorized adult or appropriately aged sibling is not at the bus stop, the Pre-K or Kindergarten student will be returned to the school.
+Repeated occurrences of no one meeting a Pre-K or Kindergarten student at the bus stop may result in suspension of bus services, pending a meeting with the parent, school administrator, Assistant Supervisor of Transportation, and bus driver. - 5.
+Parents or guardians are liable for damage caused by their student(s) to the property of others, including the school bus. - 6.
+Parents are not authorized to board the bus at the bus stop.
+If a parent has a concern regarding their student's transportation, they should contact their school or the Transportation Department. - Parents should learn their student's bus number for safety and security purposes, and to expedite assistance when contacting the school or Transportation Department.